Service number (United States Army): Enlisted men

-W: Used by Regular Army Warrant Officers

 Officers

-Army officers continued to be assigned service numbers based on when they joined the officer corps with a service number range of 1 to 20 000.
-In 1935, the Army extended the service numbers to 499 999 and, in 1942, officer service numbers were extended again to 3 000 000.

-Officers of the Regular Army were assigned lower service numbers, with West Point graduates in the 1920s and 1930s receiving those in the 20 000 to 50 000 range.
-The service numbers 800 000 through 999 999 were reserved for officers with special duties, while higher service numbers were held by officers of the Officers' Reserve Corps, graduates of officer candidate schools, or those who had been directly commissioned from the enlisted ranks.

-By 1942, the Army had also discontinued the prefix O and established that all officer numbers would begin with a zero.
+In 1942, officer service numbers were extended again to 3 000 000.
+The service numbers 800 000 through 999 999 were reserved for officers with special duties, while higher service numbers were held by graduates of officer candidate schools or those who had been directly commissioned from the enlisted ranks.
+The Army also discontinued the prefix O, establishing that all officer numbers would begin with a zero.
 For instance, an officer with the service number O-2 345 678 would have the number written in military records as 02 345 678.

 After the war

 In October 1945, the Army discontinued the prefix "R" and issued the prefix "RA" to all members of the Regular Army.
 At the same time, the Army added several other R series prefixes to deal with special enlisted situations.
 In all, the R prefix series was: